noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/297 Shattered Isles/15 Locations/Kythian League.md

 Where the main story resides.

 Language: Kythar
-Capital: Kivan, previously known as Kithwall, also known as Pinch Point
+Capital: [[290-299 TTRPG Notes/297 Shattered Isles/15 Locations/Kivan\|Kivan]], previously known as Kithwall, also known as Pinch Point

 Based off northern Europe and western Russia.
 Akin to Akoros